How to Build Trust and Relationships with Contractors

 See for yourself how you can save time and money.
 Enter your details below for a free 30 day no-obligation trial.

-The IR35 legislation turned out to be quite a blow for contractors and recruiters alike.
-The latter, however, got the shorter side of the stick.
-They were to adjust on the go, while the intermediaries were given a year to get ready.
-This has caused a rift between the two parties.
-We are writing this blog post for the recruiters to help them build trust with contractors again.
+The IR35 legislation proved to be quite a blow for contractors and recruiters alike.
+However, the latter received the shorter end of the stick.
+They had to adjust on the go, while the intermediaries were given a year to prepare.
+This has created a rift between the two parties.
+We are writing this blog post for recruiters to help them rebuild trust with contractors once again.

-The lack of government guidance in regard to IR35 has made it very hard for recruitment agencies to offer sufficient support to contractors.
-The employer side was then given a year to adapt to the changes.
-This led to many recruitment agencies choosing to postpone their IR35 optimisation for as long as possible.
-The consequence is that while the time given to adjustment is up and most companies are IR35-ready, the contractors lack faith in their readiness.
-This reflects in relationships, quality and a drop in talent retention.
-Naturally, a question raises - how to fix this?
-It may sound unrealistic, but the solution to this problem is also the cause of it.
-The IR35 legislation.
+The lack of government guidance regarding IR35 has made it very difficult for recruitment agencies to provide adequate support to contractors.
+The employer side was then given a year to adjust to the changes.
+This led many recruitment agencies to choose to postpone their IR35 optimisation for as long as possible.
+The consequence is that while the time given for adjustment is up and most companies are IR35-ready, contractors lack confidence in their readiness.
+This affects relationships, quality, and talent retention.
+Naturally, a question arises - how can this be fixed?
+It may sound unrealistic, but the solution to this problem is also the cause of it: the IR35 legislation.

-Despite the challenge it poses, recruiters have a vital role in helping both contractors and clients understand how the new rules will apply.
-It should be seen as an opportunity to establish themselves as trusted advisor to their clients.
-Providing clear support and guidance will set you apart from other agencies.
-In other words, to tower over the competitors, don’t let your contractors and businesses muddle through on their own.
+Despite the challenge it poses, recruiters play a vital role in helping both contractors and clients understand how the new rules will apply.
+This should be viewed as an opportunity to establish themselves as trusted advisors to their clients.
+Providing clear support and guidance will differentiate you from other agencies.
+In other words, to stand out among competitors, don’t allow your contractors and businesses to muddle through on their own.

-In the IR35 specialist’s study shared by The Global Recruiter, 77% of the contractors said they didn’t know if they can trust their recruitment agency with aid in navigating IR35 reforms.
-The fear of not receiving the support needed has only been reaffirmed later.
-The cause was the ‘light-touch’ policy.
-Namely that it was implemented on the recruiters and the intermediate side but not the contractors.
+In the IR35 specialist’s study shared by The Global Recruiter, 77% of contractors indicated they weren’t sure whether they could trust their recruitment agency for help with navigating IR35 reforms.
+Their fears of not receiving the necessary support have only been reinforced since then.
+The issue stemmed from the ‘light-touch’ policy, which was applied to recruiters and the intermediate side but not to the contractors.

-It’s worth pointing out that the uncertainty among contractors isn’t just aimed at agencies.
-22% said that they trust their hirers to correctly assess their IR35 status.
-To further illustrate the lack of faith in the other party, only 3% of respondents confirmed believing the private sector will be IR35-ready by April 2022.
-All this leads to one conclusion.
-Although an inconvenience, the legislation change can also be a great opportunity for recruiters.
-It can help build your company’s authority by positioning yourself as a trusted advisor.
+It’s important to note that the uncertainty among contractors isn’t solely directed at agencies.
+Twenty-two percent indicated that they trust their employers to accurately assess their IR35 status.
+To further illustrate the lack of confidence in the other party, only three percent of respondents confirmed believing that the private sector will be IR35-ready by April 2022.
+All this leads to one conclusion: although an inconvenience, the legislative change can also present a significant opportunity for recruiters.
+It can help establish your company’s authority by positioning yourself as a trusted advisor.

-The best way for the recruiter to build trust with a contractor is to guide them.
-The IR35 implementation creates a great opportunity to do just that.
-It is often perceived that recruiters only mind the interest of the employer, not as much as that of the candidate.
-There is no time like now to change that stereotype.
+The best way for a recruiter to build trust with a contractor is by guiding them.
+The implementation of IR35 creates a significant opportunity to do just that.
+It is often perceived that recruiters prioritise the interests of the employer over those of the candidate.
+Now is the perfect time to change that stereotype.

-It’s important to keep in mind that your contractors feel vulnerable right now.
-They might be confused, infuriated, insecure, etc. But most of all, they feel like they have been left to deal with it all alone.
-Nothing helps building a relationship as much as extending a helping hand.
+It’s important to remember that your contractors feel vulnerable right now.
+They may be confused, frustrated, insecure, and so on.
+Above all, they feel like they have been left to handle everything alone.
+Nothing helps build a relationship quite like extending a helping hand.

-The IR35 legislation includes many terms an average contractor or an employer may not be familiar with.
-Here are some of the trickier yet very important ones you want to ensure everyone involved knows:
+The IR35 legislation includes many terms that an average contractor or employer may not be familiar with.
+Here are some of the trickier yet very important ones that you should ensure everyone involved knows:

 Status Determination Statement (SDS) – an assessment that declares the employment status of an assignment;